Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: From permutation-selection assumptions to group permutations

-\textit{Proof sketch of \Cref{Thm::PALMRT}}, we ensure the statistic $\phi$'s Type I error through ($\phi'$)'s Type I error control.
+\textit{Proof sketch of \Cref{Thm::PALMRT}}.
+We control the Type I error of $\phi$ through that of $\phi'$.
 Due to the orthogonality of $I-H^{ZZ_{\pi_k}}$, we change $\phi$ and $\phi'$ to a form like \eqref{eq::phinew} that satisfies \Cref{prop::Finverse}.
-Similarly, we denote $r_{ab}$, which forms the matrix $R:=(r_{ab})_{a,b\in\{0,1,\cdots,K\}}$, and $\phi'$ is considered as the sum of the 0-th row $R_0$ in $R$.
+Similarly, we denote $r_{ab}$, which forms the matrix $R:=(r_{ab})_{a,b\in\{0,1,\cdots,K\}}$, and $\phi'$ is determined by the sum over the 0-th row, namely $R_0$.
 Through the construction of the group permutation in \Cref{assump::grouppermutation}, we can prove that the sum of each row is actually identically distributed.
-Consequently, our problem turns to providing a bound for the set of the "strange row" defined by $S$, which is solvable with the property of the $R$ matrix, where the two elements of the matrix $R:=(r_{ab})_{a,b\in\{0,1,\cdots,K\}}$ are complementary with respect to diagonal symmetry, and their sum is 1.
+Consequently, our problem turns to providing a bound for the set of ``strange'' rows defined by $S$, which can be controlled using the structural properties of the matrix $R$, where the two elements of the matrix $R:=(r_{ab})_{a,b\in\{0,1,\cdots,K\}}$ are complementary with respect to diagonal symmetry, and their sum is $1$.

 Now we provide our numerical experiment to verify the validity of our PALMRT with group permutation.
-In the model~\eqref{eq::model} with $b=0$, we generate each entry of $X,Z$ be $i.i.d$ and follows a distribution $\mathcal{D}_{data}$, and each entry of $\epsilon$ is generated $i.i.d.$ under some distribution $\mathcal{D}_{noise}$.
-We choose a permutation group with size $1+K=20$, and test the Type I error under $a=5\%, 10\%$ and $20\%$.
+Under model~\eqref{eq::model} with $b=0$, we generate the entries of $X$ and $Z$ $i.i.d.$ from a distribution $\mathcal{D}_{data}$, and generate each the entries of $\epsilon$ $i.i.d.$ from a distribution $\mathcal{D}_{noise}$.
+We choose a permutation group with size $1+K=20$, and evaluate the Type I error at nominal levels $5\%, 10\%$ and $20\%$.